elementary-Inc/blog/_posts/2022/2022-01-18-2021-ui-study-findings-dock-multitasking.md

 **86%** responded _yes_, **13%** responded _no_, and **2%** responded _not sure_.
 As a result, the following questions in this section received 2,431 responses.

 >#### How often do you use a dock or taskbar to open your frequently-used apps?
 >
+>e.g. the dock on elementary OS or macOS, the taskbar on Windows, a panel, etc.
+>
 >- Never
 >- Infrequently (less than weekly)